What Is Debt Consolidation, and Why Is It Helpful?

 Strategizing the Use of Personal Loans

-Debt consolidation doesn’t work for everyone.
+Consolidation doesn’t work for everyone.
 Before you speak to a bank or credit union, you’ll want to determine how much you can afford to put toward getting out of debt.
 The lender will work backward from there to figure out terms, interest rates, and the total amount borrowed.

 Debt consolidation may not be a good option if you struggle to make minimum monthly bill payments.
 Although it may lower your interest rate, bundling all your debt together could result in a higher monthly payment over a shorter period.
-Debt consolidation doesn’t work for everyone, but it can do wonders for many people.
+Debt consolidation doesn’t work for everyone but can do wonders for many people.

-How Can FFCU Help with Debt Consolidation?
+How Can TFFCU Help With Debt Consolidation?